QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

 Equations :eq:`kf9`, :eq:`kf8a` describe
-the solution when :math:`w^t` is observed.
+the equilibrium when :math:`w^t` is observed.

-Relative to :eq:`solution1`, the solution acquires a new state variable, namely, the :math:`\theta`–reconstruction error, :math:`\tilde \theta_t`.
+Relative to :eq:`solution1`, the equilibrium acquires a new state variable, namely, the :math:`\theta`–reconstruction error, :math:`\tilde \theta_t`.